-We can conduct a correlation analysis using proc corr in SAS.
-We first input the observations using a data step, and then generate a scatterplot using proc gplot (SAS Institute Inc. 2014a).
-The correlation analysis is conducted using proc corr as shown below, with the variables to be analyzed listed in the var statement (SAS Institute Inc. 2014b).
-The ods graphics on and off statements enable proc corr to generate more sophisticated plots of the data, using the plots=(scatter matrix) option (SAS Institute Inc. 2014a).
-These commands will generate pairwise scatterplots of all the variables, and a scatterplot matrix of all the graphs together.
+We can conduct a correlation analysis using proc corr in SAS (see program below).
+We first input the observations using a data step.
+Within the proc corr section of the program, we specify the variables to be analyzed using a var statement (SAS Institute Inc. 2016).
+The option plots=(scatter matrix) generates pairwise scatterplots of all the variables, and then a scatterplot matrix that plots all possible pairs of variables in one graph.

-From the proc corr output, we see that the correlation between sepal length and width is highly significant (r = 0.787, P = 0.0069).
-The scatterplot generated by proc corr for these two variables is also shown (Fig. 18.9).
+From the proc corr output (Fig. 18.10), we see that the correlation between sepal length and width was highly significant (r = 0.787, P = 0.0069).
+The pairwise scatterplot and scatterplot matrix are also shown (Fig. 18.11).